 Robots are taking over -- the really dangerous jobs

 Along with the fumes, manual welding produces a lot of noise and intense heat.
-The loud environment can cause hearing loss of stress in the welder, and the heat can cause burns or heat exhaustion.
+The loud environment can cause hearing loss and stress in the welder; while the heat can cause burns or heat exhaustion.
 The ultraviolet light from the welding torch can cause Ultraviolet Keratitis, also known as “welder’s flash.”

-Robotic welding cells have several safety features to make sure humans are protected.
-Safety fencing along with interlocking doors and light curtains keep humans out of the area while the welding robot is in operation.
-Solid metal barriers that divide mechanical turntables protect the humans loading parts from the arc glare and sparks from the welding robot’s torch.
+Robotic welding cells have several safety features to make sure workers are protected.
+Safety fencing, interlocking door switches, and light curtains keep humans out of the area while the welding robot is in operation.
+While a worker is loading parts, a metal divider attached to the positioner keeps them safe from arc glare and sparks from the welding torch.

-Humans are still needed to operate, monitor and inspect the robot and welds.
-Human safety is the highest priority and integrating a robotic workcell with safety features is a great way to stay competitive and create more jobs locally.
+In facilities with robotic welding, workers are still needed to operate, monitor and inspect the robot and its welds.
+Safety is the highest priority and integrating a robotic workcell with safety features is a great way to stay competitive and create more jobs locally.

-RobotWorx, a certified integrator for FANUC, Motoman, ABB, Universal Robots, and KUKA, as well as other manufacturers.
-RobotWorx works with customers to customize a robotic welding cell to meet their specific manufacturing and safety needs.
+RobotWorx, a certified integrator for FANUC, Motoman, ABB, and KUKA, as well as other manufacturers.
+We work directly with our clients to engineer workcells that will meet specific manufacturing and safety needs.